-TW: medical triggers/needles, time/memory loss, blood, PTSD dreams, referenced past abuse/neglect
+TW: medical triggers/needles, time/memory loss, blood, PTSD dreams, referenced past child abuse/neglect

 I drifted in and out of sleep, my memory punctuated with one- or two-line conversations that blurred into each other.
 Somewhere in my dreams, I kept seeing Jaylie.
 I kept seeing Kiera, too.
 One moment, Kiera was chasing me back to the rooftop.
 The next moment, she was kissing me, her arms wrapped around my waist.
-But when I opened my eyes and broke the kiss, she was melting back into broken glass, and then eyes opened on every shard, bright and red-rimmed.
-The worst part was, I didn’t run.
-I kissed each eyelid, more tenderly than I could ever remember being, and I didn’t even cry out in pain as the shattered glass cut into my hands and lips, sharp as needles, cold as ice.
+I should have been horrified.
+I should have been scared.
+Instead, I was letting her.
+She tasted like – like freezing water, so cold that it left a trail all the way down through my throat and settled in my stomach until it melted.
+Almost sweet, almost painful.
+But when I opened my eyes and broke the kiss, because I was supposed to, she was melting back into broken glass, and then eyes opened on every shard, bright and red-rimmed.
+The worst part was, even then, I didn’t run.
+I kissed each eyelid, more tenderly than I could ever remember being, and I didn’t even cry out in pain as the shattered glass cut into my hands and lips, sharp as needles, still cold as ice.

 Finally, I woke up and stayed awake.
 It took me a while to orient myself, and I found myself staring at the small picture window directly in front of me and the snow drifts starting to gather on the other side.
 Snow.
 It’d been cold but still distinctly autumn when I’d sat in the park with Kiera.
 I tried to fix the memory in my mind, but it kept slipping away.